 Tennis-Miami Open tennis tournament suspended over coronavirus

-The Miami Open, which brings together the top men's and women's tennis players in the world, has been suspended due to growing concerns about the spread of the coronavirus in the United States, the Miami-Dade County mayor said on Thursday.
+The Miami Open, which brings together the world's top men's and women's tennis players, has been suspended due to growing concerns about the spread of the coronavirus in the United States, the Miami-Dade County mayor said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)